mahmud-r-farhan/Realtime-Location-Tracker/README.md

-# Real-Time Location Tracker
+# Real-Time Location Tracker & Monitoing with Audio communication

 ### Overview

 The **Real-Time Location Tracker** is an advanced web application designed to monitor and track the real-time locations of connected devices.
-Powered by **Leaflet** for interactive map visualization and **WebSockets** for instant, real-time communication, this application is ideal for diverse use cases such as fleet management, delivery tracking, team coordination, and personal location sharing.
+Powered by **Leaflet** for interactive map visualization, **WebSockets** for instant, real-time communication, and **WebRTC** for audio communication, this application is ideal for diverse use cases such as fleet management, delivery tracking, team coordination, and personal location sharing.

 With its ability to switch seamlessly between online and offline map modes, the application ensures uninterrupted functionality even in areas with limited or no internet connectivity.
 Its fully responsive design guarantees an intuitive and consistent user experience across a wide range of devices, including desktops, tablets, and smartphones.

 ---

 ### Features